vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > Behold, I stand at the door, and knock: if any man hear my voice, and open the door, *I will come in to him, and will sup with him, and he with me*.
 {% ct 'Revelation 3:20' %}

-Prayer leads us into harmony with the mind of Jesus as well as into deeper fellowship with Him.
-It's said that we are the sum of the people we hang out with because the more time we spend with them the more we imitate them.
+Prayer leads us into harmony with the mind of Jesus and into deeper fellowship with Him.
+It is said that we are the sum of the people we spend the most time with because we often begin to imitate them.
 Prayer, along with Bible study, is how we spend time with Jesus.
-Bible study is how He talks to us, and prayer is how we talk to Him.
-In the absence of daily, quality time, every relationship will fall apart, including our relationship with Christ.
+Bible study is how He speaks to us, and prayer is how we speak to Him.
+Without daily, quality time, every relationship will eventually fall apart&mdash;including our relationship with Christ.

 ## What role does prayer play in resisting temptation?